-The Directors present their Strategic Report for the year ended 31 March 2020 in accordance with section 414C of the Companies Act 2006.
+The Directors present their Strategic Report for the year ended 31 March 2021 in accordance with section 414C of the Companies Act 2006.

-The company's principal activities are those of trading in a broad range of commodities, industrial and consumer products, and the provision of services, including financing.
+The principal activities of Mitsubishi Corporation International (Europe) Plc (the company) are those of trading in a broad range of commodities, industrial and consumer products, and the provision of services, including financing.